STELLA-LYE/tp/docs/UserGuide.md

 > ℹ️ **Information:**
 > * Allows addition of multiple groups to a student.
 > * Allows optional addition of a single remark or group(s) to a student.
-> * Allows addition of a student with an email that does not include a domain name as email can be hosted on a local machine.
+> * Allows addition of student emails with domain names, excluding the need for top-level domains(TLD) such as .com or .sg as email can be hosted on a local machine.

 Examples:
 * `add n/John Doe p/98765432 e/johnd@example.com y/2 m/Computer Science tg/johndoe r/Very quiet student g/TUT04 g/LAB05`